webOSArchive/webos-docs/docs/thingstotry.md

 If you'd rather get some information, **Accuweather** still works on all devices, and on the TouchPad includes a gorgeous Exhibition mode that shows the weather where you are, or in other locations of your choosing.

 * Download <a href="http://appcatalog.webosarchive.org/showMuseum.php?search=accuweather" target="_top">Accuweather</a>

+Or, if you have [Calendar Sync](email.md) setup, you can display today's agenda with AgendaZ found in Preware.

 ### Play Some Games!
 <img src="../images/angrybirds.jpg" align="right" style="padding-left: 8px">webOS had a great library of games, and you don't have to worry about in-app-purchases and spyware.
 Just some great mobile classics, including offerings from big publishers like Gameloft and EA.
 No matter which webOS device you have, you'll find some great entertainment in the <a href="http://appcatalog.webosarchive.org/showMuseum.php?category=Games&count=1030" target="_top">games section of the App Museum</a>.
 Here's a couple suggestions to get you started...